University of Texas Medical Branch

-The EAC will use electronic ballots with the nominations having a biography and photograph.
-Terms will be tied to calendar year.
-The nominees will need departmental approval to be considered for nomination and election.
-A nomination and election committee will be formed each year to coordinate nominations and elections processes.
-Members will serve a three year term with 1/3 of the membership being elected each year.
+The EAC will use electronic ballots for voting.
+Nominees can submit a short biography and photograph to post on the EAC website prior to the election.
+Terms run for a calendar year.
+The nominees will need departmental/supervisor approval to be considered for nomination and election.
+A nomination and election committee will be formed each year to coordinate nominations and election processes.
+Members will serve a three year term with one-third of the membership being elected each year.

-The Chairperson of the Nominations and Elections Committee shall conduct the nomination and election of officers a the January meeting of the newly elected Council.
+EAC Advisors shall conduct the nomination and election of officers at the January meeting of the newly elected Council.
 This shall be done if this is the second meeting after New Member Orientation.
 The Chairperson, Vice Chairperson, Vice Chair – Operations, and Vice Chair – Communications shall be nominated from the floor, elected, and begin terms at the conclusion of the January meeting.
-A simple majority of those present and voting at a meeting of the Council at which a quorum is present is required for election.
-The Past Chair will serve on the EAC in an ad-hoc advisory role for one (1) year in the event the out-going Chair is rotating off the council.
+A simple majority of those present and voting at a meeting is required for election.
+A quorum is required at this meeting.
+The Past Chair will serve on the EAC in an advisory role for one (1) year in the event the out-going Chair is rotating off the council.

 Terms of Office

-The terms of office for Council officers shall be one year.
+EAC Officers shall serve a one (1) year term starting at the February meeting.
 A representative shall not hold more than one office at a time, and no representative shall be eligible to serve more than two consecutive terms in the same office.
 However, a representative who assumes an unexpired term for less than six months may be elected for two full consecutive terms.

-When faced with decisions, the EAC will strive for consensus.
+A quorum of the EAC shall be one-half of the voting Council.
 In the event of a tie vote, the Chair’s vote will break the tie.